+Emergency care

-Services that are covered for you What you must pay when you get these services Emergency care \$0 Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.
-Cost sharing for necessary emergency services furnished out- of-network is the same as for such services furnished in- network.
-Not covered outside the U.S and its territories except under limited circumstances.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
+If you receive emergency care at an out-ofnetwork hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.

+Services that are covered for you What you must pay when you get these services Not covered outside the U.S and its territories except under limited circumstances.
 Contact the plan for details.